Trump upbeat ahead of North Korean summit; Kim visits Singapore sites

 In the lead up to the summit, North Korea rejected any unilateral nuclear disarmament, and KCNA’s reference to denuclearization of the peninsula has historically meant it wants the United States to remove its “nuclear umbrella” protecting South Korea and Japan.

-The White House said Trump would hold a one-on-one meeting with Kim on Tuesday on the small island of Senoras.
+The White House said Trump would hold a one-on-one meeting with Kim on Tuesday on the small island of Sentosa.
 The two will later be joined by officials and have lunch together.

 Many experts on North Korea, one of the most insular and unpredictable countries in the world, remain skeptical Kim will ever completely abandon nuclear weapons.
 They believe Kim’s engagement is aimed at getting the United States to ease the crippling sanctions that have squeezed the impoverished country.

-Kelsey Davenport, director for Non-proliferation Policy at the Arms Control Association, said there were signs that the gaps between the two sides were narrowing but there was also risk.
+Kelsey Davenport, director for Nonproliferation Policy at the Arms Control Association, said there were signs that the gaps between the two sides were narrowing but there was also risk.

 “Trump is likely to declare the summit a victory irrespective of the outcome, but if the two sides fail to reach a common understanding of denuclearization it will put at risk any process that the summit kicks off,” he said.